codemod-com/website/cms/automations/next-js-replace-next-router.md

 tags: automations
 date: 2023-11-30T17:10:02.999Z
 seo:
-  title: Next.js Replace Next Router | Intuita Automations og:title: Next.js Replace Next Router | Intuita Automations
+  title: Next.js Replace Next Router | Codemod.com
+  og:title: Next.js Replace Next Router | Codemod.com
-  twitter:title: Next.js Replace Next Router | Intuita Automations
+  twitter:title: Next.js Replace Next Router | Codemod.com
   description: This automation allows you to migrate the `useRouter` hook to the new
     `useRouter` hook imported from `next/navigation`. twitter:card: This automation allows you to migrate the `useRouter` hook to the new